Moduli of double EPW-sextics: Lagrangians with large stabilizers

-For $i=1,2$ let $\cV_i\subset\PP(\Sym^2 L)$ be the closed subset of quadrics of rank at most $i$ modulo scalars; thus $\cV_1$ is a Veronese surface and $\cV_2$ is a (discriminant) cubic hypersurface.
+For $i=1,2$ let $\cV_i\subset\PP(\Sym^2 L)$ be the closed subset of conics of rank at most $i$ modulo scalars; thus $\cV_1$ is a Veronese surface and $\cV_2$ is a (discriminant) cubic hypersurface.
 In Section~1.5 of~\cite{ogtasso} we proved that

 \begin{prp} $A_{k}$ and $A_{h}$ are semistable with minimal $\PGL(V)$-orbits. \end{prp} \begin{proof} Let $\lagrhat\subset\bigwedge ^{10}(\bigwedge ^3 V)$ be the affine cone over $\lagr$.
 Let $A$ be one of $A_{k}(L)$, $A_{h}(L)$, and $\omega$ be a generator of $\bigwedge ^{10}A$; thus $\omega\in \lagrhat$.
-Let $H:=\im(SL(L)\to SL(V))$.
+Let $H:=\im(\SL(L)\to \SL(V))$.
 Then $\omega\in \lagrhat^H$.
-We have $N_{SL(V)}(H)= \Aut (\cV_2) $: in fact the equality follow from~\eqref{cubicadisc}.
-It follows that $N_{SL(V)}(H)/H$ is trivial.
-By~\Ref{thm}{littlestars} the orbit $SL(V)\omega$ is closed; thus $A$ is semistable by the Hilbert-Mumford criterion, moreover as is well-known closedness of $SL(V)\omega$ in $\lagrhat$ implies that $A$ is closed in $\lagr^{ss}$. \end{proof} By~\Ref{prp}{minorb} it makes sense to let
+We have $N_{\SL(V)}(H)= \Aut (\cV_2) $: in fact the equality follow from~\eqref{cubicadisc}.
+It follows that $N_{\SL(V)}(H)/H$ is trivial.
+By~\Ref{thm}{littlestars} the orbit $\SL(V)\omega$ is closed; thus $A$ is semistable by the Hilbert-Mumford criterion, moreover as is well-known closedness of $\SL(V)\omega$ in $\lagrhat$ implies that $A$ is closed in $\lagr^{ss}$. \end{proof} By~\Ref{prp}{minorb} it makes sense to let

 We claim that

 First we recall~\cite{ogtasso} that

 Let $W\in\Theta_{A_{k}(L)}$; by~\eqref{nonaltro} there exists $[l_0]\in\PP(L)$ such that $W$ is given by~\eqref{kappacca}.
 Let $[l\cdot l_0]\in(\PP(W)\setminus\{[l_0^2]\})$.
 Then $[l\cdot l_0]\in\PP(W')$ where $W':=\{l\cdot l' \mid l'\in L\}$.
 Since $W'\not=W$ it follows that $(\PP(W)\setminus\{[l_0^2]\})\subset \cB(W,A)$: by~\Ref{crl}{cnesinerre} we get that